Rear-End Car Accident Facts and Compensation Information

-Regardless of the direct cause of a rear end collision, common injuries include whiplash, lower back injury, spinal column compression, disk herniation, face and head injuries such as a broken nose, fractured cheek, detached retina, or fractured jawbone, lacerations and bruises to the hip, chest, or torso from a seat belt injury, or injury to wrists, fingers, hands, or arms caused by air bag deployment.3
+Regardless of the direct cause of a rear-end collision, common injuries include whiplash, lower back injury, spinal column compression, disk herniation, face and head injuries such as a broken nose, fractured cheek, detached retina, or fractured jawbone, lacerations and bruises to the hip, chest, or torso from a seat belt injury, or injury to wrists, fingers, hands, or arms caused by airbag deployment.3

-Rear End Collision Compensation
+Rear End Car Crash Compensation

-Assuming that liability is determined based on a duty and breach analysis, the worth a claim is merely a calculation of property damages, medical expenses, lost wages, pain and suffering, or other losses sustained, because of the car accident.
+Assuming that liability is determined based on a duty and breach analysis, the worth a claim is merely a calculation of property damages, medical expenses, lost wages, pain, and suffering, or other losses sustained, because of the car accident.
 In order to prove these losses, an injured party often will use repair estimates, hospital bills, expert testimony, or other records indicating expenses.

 Contact an Attorney to Get Rear End Collision Injuries Compensation

-If you have suffered a loss or harm due to a rear end collision, it is important to discuss the circumstances of your injury with an experienced personal injury attorney who can help to protect your legal rights and interests.
+If you have suffered a loss or harm due to a rear-end collision, it is important to discuss the circumstances of your injury with an experienced car accident attorney who can help to protect your legal rights and interests.